rogalski/pygda-pylint-talk/SLIDES.md

 - classes
 - - - -
 ### Transforms, `astroid.brain`
-- Interpreter core code is implemented in C - no source code to even start reasonsing about inference
+- Interpreter core code is implemented in C - no source code to even start reasoning about inference
 - Fancy code, even if implemented in Python, is also really tricky to infer
 - We need handcrafted set of rules to improve inference engine
 - Two ways of doing it: